SverreNystad/gpt-dungeon-master/cc-srd5.md

 #### Fly

 A monster that has a flying speed can use all or part of its movement to fly.
-Some monsters have the ability to hover, which makes them hard to knock out of the air (see "[Movement and Position](#section-movement-and-position)" for rules on flying).
+Some monsters have the ability to hover, which makes them hard to [knock out of the air](#flying-movement).
 Such a monster stops hovering when it dies.

 #### Swim